 Admission to the festival is free during the morning flights.
 For evening flights, admission is $10 per person for attendees six years and older.
 Tickets must be purchased in advance, but can be used for any of the evening flights throughout the festival.

-If you won’t make it to the National Balloon Classic this year, mark your calendars for the next two festivals to be held: July 28 – August 5, 2023 and July 26 – August 3, 2024.
+If you won’t make it to the National Balloon Classic this year, mark your calendars for next year’s festival: July 26 – August 3, 2024.

 Morning Competition Flights